noobconner21/UDP-Custom-Script/README.md

 ## Credit

-This UDP Custom Manager script is made by Project SSLAB LK Dev.Team.
+This UDP Custom Manager script is made by Project SSLAB LK.
 UDP Custom By ePro Dev.
 Team.

 ## Contact Us